CVUA-RRW/MetaSeqSim/README.md

 * <sample_name>_S1_L001_R1_001.fastq.gz
 * <sample_name>_S1_L001_R2_001.fastq.gz

-The refenrece sequences that were used to genrate these files will also be outputed in individual fasta files for inspection.
+The reference sequences that were used to genrate these files will also be outputed in individual fasta files for inspection.

 ## Credits